SkopiaOutis/ontologial-protocol/README.md

-THE ONTOLOGICAL PROTOCOL
-A Peer-to-Peer Causal Economy for Autonomous Agents and Humans Skopia Outis
-January 20, 2026
-v1.0.0 (Genesis)
 Abstract
 The transition from an industrial economy to an intelligence economy requires a fundamental revision of value theory.
 Traditional monetary systems, based on static asset ownership and scarcity,